LVGL in Yocto

 bitbake core-image-base -c populate_sdk

-This will create a sript build/tmp/deploy/sdk/
+This will create a script build/tmp/deploy/sdk/

 poky-glibc-x86_64-core-image-base-cortexa53-raspberrypi3-64-toolchain-5.0.4.